AsyMov: Integrated Sensing and Communications with Asynchronous Moving Devices: Related Work

 The second group of works exploits a reference propagation path. \cite{yu2024efficient} proposes a new low-complexity method relying on the correlation between \ac{los} and \ac{nlos} paths to compensate for the \ac{cfo}.
 After the compensation, the Doppler frequency is estimated through \ac{dft}. \cite{pegoraro2024jump} proposes a correlation-based algorithm to compensate for the \ac{cfo} which is robust to multitarget and \ac{nlos} scenarios to compute the micro-Doppler spectrum via a short-time \ac{dft}.

-The above bistatic \ac{isac} methods all assume \textit{static} TX and RX, which can be a huge limitation in real-world \ac{isac} applications.
-The device movement introduces an additional Doppler frequency shift which differs for each propagation path and can not be tackled by the mentioned methods.
+The above bistatic \ac{isac} methods all assume \textit{static} TX and RX, which poses severe limitations to real-world \ac{isac} applications.
+The device movement introduces an additional Doppler frequency shift, which \textit{differs} for each propagation path and can not be tackled by the mentioned methods.

+More recently, \cite{wang2024clutter, wang2024windowing} have proposed a fingerprint-based \ac{to} and \ac{cfo} removal method for vehicular scenarios.
+However, the Doppler introduced by a moving TX or RX is not considered as a disturbance factor for the target Doppler estimation, so these works inherit the above limitations.

-\textit{Mobile transceiver \ac{isac}.} Existing solutions for wireless sensing with moving devices mostly consider dedicated monostatic \ac{mmwave} radars.
+\textbf{Mobile transceiver \ac{isac}.} Existing solutions for wireless sensing with moving devices mostly consider dedicated monostatic \ac{mmwave} radars.
 This avoids self-interference, \ac{cfo}, and \ac{po}, and makes the problem significantly simpler.
 In~\cite{zhang2022mobi2sense} and~\cite{chang2024msense}, the Doppler phase information is extracted by removing the effect of device motion using reflections on background static objects.
 Recently, the authors of~\cite{liu2023towards} introduced the dynamic Fresnel zone model to link the variation in the received signal and the receiver movement.
 However, this work does not provide a method to estimate the Doppler frequency of the target and focuses instead on activity recognition.

-To the best of our knowledge, the only work addressing \ac{isac} with asynchronous and mobile devices is~\cite{ventura2024bistatic}.
-This work presents several limitations compared to \ourname{}.
-First, a theoretical analysis of the sensitivity of the Doppler estimation to noise and multipath channel parameters is missing.
-Moreover, no experimental validation with real measurements is carried out, while we test \ourname{} using an IEEE~802.11ay \ac{rfsoc} \ac{isac} system.
-Finally,~\cite{ventura2024bistatic} assumes a constant channel estimation period, which is unrealistic in \ac{isac}.
-Conversely, \ourname{} is robust to irregular channel estimation (sampling) times.
+To the best of our knowledge, \ac{isac} with asynchronous and mobile devices has only been considered in our previous work~\cite{ventura2024bistatic}, since other works all consider \textit{static} \ac{isac} devices.
+This work presents important novel contributions compared to~\cite{ventura2024bistatic}, as detailed in the following. \begin{itemize} \item \cite{ventura2024bistatic} relies on standard \ac{nls}, whereas we propose an original, more efficient solution based on alternating minimization and analyze its identifiability and convergence. \item We provide a theoretical analysis of the sensitivity of the Doppler estimation to noise and multipath channel parameters, which is missing in \cite{ventura2024bistatic}. \item We perform an extensive experimental campaign in several scenarios using an IEEE~802.11ay \ac{rfsoc} \ac{isac} system, validating our algorithm on real data at $60$ and $28$~GHz, whereas \cite{ventura2024bistatic} relies on simulations. \item \cite{ventura2024bistatic} assumes a constant channel estimation period, which is unrealistic in \ac{isac}.
+Conversely, \ourname{} is robust to irregular channel estimation (sampling) times. \end{itemize}